arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/datasheet/datasheet.md

 An I2C LED driver (U8) drives the RGB LED (DL1) and is capable of a maximum output of 40 mA.
 It is driven by the ANN-B112 (U5) microcontroller.

 ### USB Bridge
-The SAMD11 microcontroller (U1) is dedicated to acting as both the USB bridge as well as the JTAG controller for the ANNA-B112.
+The SAMD11 microcontroller (U1) is dedicated to act as both the USB bridge as well as the JTAG controller for the ANNA-B112.
 A logic level translator (U13) acts as an in-between to translate 3.3V logic to 1.8V for the ANNA-B112.
 The 3.3V voltage is generated from the USB voltage by an LDO (U14).

 ### Power Tree
 ![Nicla Sense ME Back View](assets/niclaSenseMEPowerTree.svg)